Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance

 \section{Abstract}

-We investigate the feasibility of probing the interaction between ultralight scalar dark matter and atomic nuclei using a stationary Mössbauer spectroscopy scheme.
-The exceptional energy resolution of the Mössbauer resonance enables testing nuclear energy shifts arising from the local dark matter field.
-In principle, a stationary measurement allows faster data acquisition and becomes advantageous at higher dark-matter masses in the range $10^{-15}$–$10^{-8}~\mathrm{eV}$.
-We present the projected sensitivity to the dark matter parameter space for three candidate Mössbauer isotopes, $^{109}\text{Ag}$, $^{45}\text{Sc}$, and $^{67}\text{Zn}$.
-Among them, $^{109}\text{Ag}$ provides the highest sensitivity, followed by $^{67}\text{Zn}$.
-For $^{109}\text{Ag}$, the scalar dark-matter–photon coupling $f_{\gamma}^{-1}$ can be constrained down to the level of $10^{-18}~\mathrm{GeV^{-1}}$, exceeding the sensitivity of several existing experiments.
-The scalar dark-matter–gluon coupling $f_{g}^{-1}$ can be probed down to $10^{-21}~\mathrm{GeV^{-1}}$, while the scalar dark-matter–quark coupling $y_{d}$ can reach approximately $10^{-22}~\mathrm{GeV^{-1}}$.
-These results demonstrate that Mössbauer-based techniques offer a promising and competitive approach for probing ultralight dark matter interactions with Standard Model particles.
+We investigate the feasibility of probing the interactions between ultralight scalar dark matter and atomic nuclei using a stationary Mössbauer spectroscopy scheme.
+The exceptional energy resolution of the Mössbauer resonance enables searches for tiny nuclear energy shifts induced by the local dark matter field.
+The dark matter mass range considered in this work is $10^{-18}$--$10^{-8}~\mathrm{eV}$.
+We present projected constraints for two candidate Mössbauer isotopes, $^{109}\mathrm{Ag}$ and $^{45}\mathrm{Sc}$, with $^{109}\mathrm{Ag}$ providing the strongest sensitivity.
+For $^{109}\mathrm{Ag}$, projected sensitivities as low as approximately $10^{-19}$, $10^{-22}$, and $10^{-21}~\mathrm{GeV^{-1}}$ can be achieved for the scalar DM--photon, DM--gluon, and DM--quark couplings $f_{\gamma}^{-1}$, $f_{g}^{-1}$, and $f_{\hat{m}}^{-1}$, respectively.
+In the low-mass region, the projected sensitivity to the scalar DM--photon coupling approaches the current constraints from equivalence-principle (EP) tests.
+These results demonstrate that Mössbauer-based techniques provide a promising and competitive approach for probing ultralight dark matter interactions with Standard Model particles.